Summer's pleasure and relaxation by the pool

 1. Skin Irritation

 Prolonged exposure to high chlorine levels can cause skin irritation, leading to symptoms such as redness, itching, and dryness.
-Chlorine strips the skin of its natural oils, making it feel tight and uncomfortable.
+Chlorine tends to strip away the skin's natural oils, resulting in a tight and uncomfortable feeling.

 2. Eye Irritation

-Chlorine can also irritate the delicate tissues of the eyes, causing redness, burning, and blurred vision.
-Swimmers may experience discomfort or even temporary corneal damage if exposed to high chlorine levels for extended periods.
+Chlorine can also irritate the eyes' sensitive tissues, causing redness, stinging, and blurred vision.
+Swimmers may experience discomfort or even temporary damage to the cornea from prolonged exposure to high chlorine levels.

 Inhaling chloramine vapors, which form when chlorine reacts with organic material in the water, can irritate the respiratory system.
 Swimmers may experience coughing, wheezing, or shortness of breath, especially in indoor pools with poor ventilation.